RobTillaart/FRAM_I2C/FRAM_MULTILANGUAGE.md

 # FRAM_MULTILANGUAGE

-Library for FRAM_MULTILANGUAGE to be used with the FRAM_I2C library.
+Library for FRAM_MULTILANGUAGE (FRAM_ML) to be used with the FRAM_I2C library.

 ## Description

-The FRAM_MULTILANGUAGE (FRAM_ML) is an experimental library that uses an FRAM object to implement text tables.
+The FRAM_MULTILANGUAGE (FRAM_ML) is an experimental library that uses an FRAM object to persistent store text tables.
+Typical use is to implement multi languages translations.
-These can be used to reduce RAM usage of an Arduino.
+The storage of text in FRAM reduces RAM usage of an Arduino quit a lot.

+The FRAM_ML supports up to 5 languages, this is hard coded in the first version (0.5.1).
 An FRAM of 32KB can easily store many hundreds or even thousands (shorter) strings.

-The FRAM_ML can support up to 5 languages, (hard coded in the first version).
 This allows to store e.g. 600 strings in one language or 300 in two languages or 120 in five languages.

 The FRAM_ML can use only part of an FRAM and multiple FRAM_ML objects can use the same FRAM.

 The current implementation is very straightforward, which is not memory efficient.
-The advantage is it performs pretty well.
+The advantage is it performs pretty well as every string can be found with little math.

-See examples
+As this library is experimental, implementation and API might change in the future.

 #### Version